Where in the world are BIOME participants?

 Collin County Commuity College District

-The Black Lives Matter Movement has given me a sense of urgency about focusing my students’ attention on Environmental Justice issues and promoting discussions about addressing the injustices that have been allowed to persist in our communities despite decades of efforts by many very brave people.
+One of the areas we focus on in my courses is Environmental Justice issues.
 Because so many of these injustices are rooted in how we have organized and created our communities, I use Geographic Information Systems (GIS) tools and spatially related data to introduce students to environmental justice issues and to promote discussion of solutions for these issues.

 Tonya Bates